Field School 2019

 Students with the dual credential of a Fisheries and Aquaculture Technology Diploma (FIAQ) and a Bachelor of Arts Major in Geography open up opportunities for a broader range of employment opportunities and will also allow them to move more quickly beyond technical, field-based jobs into more career-oriented ones.

-The BA Major in Geography offers three different streams of study: General, Sustainable Resource Management, or Urban and Social Sustainability.
-All three streams have the same requirements for lower-level courses, then branch out in upper-level.
+The BA Major in Geography offers three different streams of study: General, Sustainable Resource Management, and Environment, Society, and Sustainability.
+All three streams have the same requirements for lower-level courses, then branch out in the upper-level.
 Coursework already completed in the Fisheries and Aquaculture Technology Diploma best aligns with the Sustainable Resource Management Stream; however, it is possible for an FIAQ Diploma transfer student to choose any of the three streams towards a BA Major in Geography.

 Minimum Degree Requirements for Bachelor's Degree Graduation